nalinigans/GenomicsDB-Install/README.md

 # GenomicsDB-Install
 Experimental scripts to build and install [GenomicsDB](https://github.com/GenomicsDB/GenomicsDB).
-Support initially only for ubuntu.
+Support initially only for ubuntu and centos 7.

 ## With Docker
 To build and install GenomicsDB using Docker, specify the following optional build arguments